xxkfqz/pmktorrent/README.md

 # pmktorrent
-A simple command line utility to create BitTorrent metainfo files .
+A simple command line utility to create BitTorrent metainfo files.
 It is a maintained fork of [mktorrent](https://github.com/Rudde/mktorrent)

 ## Features
 - Creates a BitTorrent metainfo file from a file (block devices are also